 Another common misconception is that sports therapists only work with professional athletes – this is not true.
 No matter what your occupation is (or your sporting ability), if your injury is sports/exercise related, a sports therapist will look to help you.

-Utilising the principles of sport sciences, the therapy uses various techniques, such as sports massage, to help fully rehabilitate those with injuries.
+Utilising the principles of sports sciences, the therapy uses various techniques, such as sports massage, to help fully rehabilitate those with injuries and help them heal as quickly as possible.
 As well as helping you to recover from injury, a sports therapist will also use their skills to optimise your performance and support you in your sporting/exercise endeavours.

 The Society of Sports Therapists defines a sports therapist as a healthcare professional who has the knowledge, skills and ability to do the following: